risingwavelabs/risingwave/docs/memory-profiling.md

 Currently, some testing pipelines such as longevity tests have enabled memory profiling by default, but some are not, such as performance benchmarks.

-To enable heap profiling of compute nodes in benchmark pipelines, set environment vairable when starting a job:
+To enable heap profiling of compute nodes in benchmark pipelines, set environment variable when starting a job:

 ```
 ENABLE_MEMORY_PROFILING=true